dustinpfister/blog_posts/_posts/threejs-webglrenderer.md

 ### Version numbers matter

-In this post I was using [three.js r98](https://github.com/mrdoob/three.js/tree/r98) when I first wrote the post which was released in November of 2018, and the last time I edited this post I was using r127 which was still a late version of three.js in early 2021.
+In this post I was using [three.js r98](https://github.com/mrdoob/three.js/tree/r98) when I first wrote the post which was released in November of 2018.
+The last time I edited this post I was using r146, and thus made additional changes to all the source code examples to make them work better in late versions of threejs.
 In the r98 of threejs the canvas renderer was removed, there where also a number of other significant changes in that version.
+So now I am limited in terms of other renderer options that are baked into threejs itself at least.
+As of r118 the WebGL Renderer will default to using WebGL2, which for the most part will not be a problem on most clients, excpet for when it is a problem and results in some errors.
+As such if I am in a situation in which I am sure that WebGL1 features alone will work fine with what I want to do, I can use the WebGL1 Renderer now.

 I also fixed some code breaking changes with these examples and they seem to be working fine with r127 as of this writing.
 Still lots of code breaking changes are made to threejs all the time so if the code in this example, or any of my three.js examples breaks be sure to check the revision number of the three.js file you are using first.